fmerg/pymerkle/USAGE.md

-_Encrypting the content of a file into_ the Merkle-tree means updating it with one newly-created leaf storing the digest of that content (that is, encrypting its content into the Merkle-tree as a single record).
+_Encrypting the content of a file into_ the Merkle-tree means updating it with one newly-created leaf storing the digest of that content (that is, encrypting the file's content into the Merkle-tree as a single record).
 Use the `.encryptFileContent()` method to encrypt a file's content as follows:

 ```python